• Jun 09, 2025

 Bhuli Bhatiyari Ka Mahal is one of Delhi's most popular haunted places.
 Numerous stories, narratives, and rumours have been floating over the internet and among the locals, especially since a blogger examined the site.
 Built by Feroz Shah Tughlaq, the palace served as a hunting lodge and a courtyard.

-- Incidents: Echo of a woman's cry through the corridors, a sudden drop in the temperature, and many more paranormal activities are reported by the visitors.
+• Incidents: Echoes of a woman's cry through the corridors, a sudden drop in temperature, and many other paranormal activities are reported by visitors.

 7. Sanjay Van

 Sanjay Van is a sprawling forest area situated in Delhi near Vasant Kunj and Mehrauli.
-Numerous visitors have reported paranormal activities that make the forest’s dark and secluded atmosphere more frightening at night.
+Numerous visitors have reported paranormal activity, making the forest’s dark, secluded atmosphere even more frightening at night.

 8. Jamali Kamali